mwb-al/hiero-json-rpc-relay/scripts/openrpc-json-updater/README.md

 A command-line tool for comparing and merging OpenRPC JSON specifications.

+## OpenRPC Files Explanation

+The ethereum/execution-apis repository contains two OpenRPC JSON files:

+- **openrpc.json**: The standard OpenRPC specification with external references.
+Used for conformity testing.
+- **refs-openrpc.json**: The same specification but with all references resolved inline.
+Used for updating our local OpenRPC specification.

 ## GitHub Actions Integration

 This tool is used with the `openrpc-updater.yml` workflow that automatically: